rokmohar/alexa-assistant/readme.md

 ![alt text](screenshots/advanced_settings.jpeg)

 13. Click on the blue "Next" at the bottom of the page and review the settings then click "Create Function".
 This will upload the Archive.zip file to Lambda.
-This may take a number of minutes depending on your connection speed
+This may take a number of minutes depending on your connection speed. **NOTE - If the creation process takes more than five minutes or produces an error similar to "Signature expired: 20170612T135832Z is now earlier than 20170612T142721Z (20170612T143221Z - 5 min.)" then this is due to having a slow internet upload speed.
+You'll need to upload the zip file via S3 instead.
+Go here:- https://console.aws.amazon.com/s3/home.
+Create a bucket - call it whatever you want.
+You can then upload the index.zip to that S3 bucket.
+Once it's uploaded use the "Upload a file from S3" rather than the "Upload a zip " option in the lambda setup.**

 ![alt text](screenshots/review_function.jpeg)